Grants are money you do not need to pay back if you do not withdraw from your courses.

 Refer to the Exit Counseling Guide for

-Federal Student Loan Borrowers (PDF) for detailed information about rights and responsibilities as a borrower.
+Counseling Guide for detailed information about rights and responsibilities as a borrower.

 EPCC Default Management Plan

-- First time borrowers cannot receive loan or loan benefit disbursements until 30 days after the first class day of the semester.
+- First-time borrowers cannot receive loan or loan benefit disbursements until 30 days after the first class day of the semester.

-- El Paso Community College is a two year granting institution.
+- El Paso Community College is a two-year granting institution.
 Students may only receive freshman and sophomore level loans while attending EPCC.

 - Freshman level - Successfully completed fewer than 30 credit hours.